Aaronlozhkin/Maui-Diameter-Data-Cleaning/README.md

 ## Contributing

-Please feel free to update and utilize this script, I can post up the relevant GitHub if you would like.
+Please feel free to update and utilize this script.
 The main addition would definitely be the interpolation of outlier's rather than using the mean.